 - The character of Bonnie from Toy Story 3 who first plays a part in rescuing Woody from the daycare centre and helping him find Andy's house.
 She then comes back into play at the end of the movie where Woody writes down her street address on the box of toys so Andy can leave them with her rather than locking them up in the attic.

-- In Sandy Mitchell's Warhammer 40000, Ferik Jurgen, assistant to Commissar Ciaphas Cain, HERO OF THE IMPERIUM!.
+- Ferik Jurgen, assistant to Commissar Ciaphas Cain, HERO OF THE IMPERIUM!.
 His unique status as a "blank" makes him impossibly useful and extremely effective, and at the most unusually convenient moments...

-- Let's not forget the good Commissar's skill with a chainsword and las pistol, as well as his "friendly" relationship with a certain Ordo Xenos Inquisitor.
+- There's the good Commissar's skill with a chainsword and las pistol, as well as his "friendly" relationship with a certain Ordo Xenos Inquisitor.

 - After having been completely ignored since the second book, the Boxes of Orden become the key to the final resolution of the Sword of Truth series.